orphefs/notes/act_with_azure_for_local_workflows.md

     github-actions-pipeline # our image
 ```

 Hopefully, this should now run your workflow.
 To observe the logs, run

 ```bash
 tail -f ci-logs/run.log
 ```

-## Extra: passing secret credentials
+## Extra: connecting to Azure passing secret credentials

-Sometimes we are connecting to external services in order to fetch some data.
-In our case, we have an Azure secret credential which is passed to the workflow using a Github environment variable.
+Sometimes we are connecting to external services (i.e. [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/))in order to fetch some data.
+To understand how to set up an Azure AD application and service principal, have a look at [this](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) tutorial.
+In our case, we have registered our Github workflow as an app on Azure, and have obtained an Azure secret credential which is passed to the workflow using a Github environment variable.
 It happens to be called `secrets.AZURE_CREDENTIALS`.
 On Github, this can be set via repository settings menu, available to the administrator.

-To use this key locally, we can employ the `--secret-file $PATH_TO_SECRET` flag to tell act to look inside a file where we have stored our secret credential, i.e. `act.vault`.
+Once you have set up your app on Azure and obtained your secret key, then you can also use this key locally.
+We can employ the `--secret-file $PATH_TO_SECRET` flag to tell act to look inside a file where we have stored our secret credential, i.e. `act.vault`.
 We have to be careful how we store our secret key inside this file, especially if it is a JSON file (check out [this](https://github.com/joho/godotenv) for more details).

 Contents of `act.vault`, which in this case is formatted in `yaml`:

 ```yaml
 AZURE_CREDENTIALS: { "clientId": "redacted", "clientSecret": "redacted",  "subscriptionId": "redacted",   "tenantId": "redacted",  "activeDirectoryEndpointUrl": "https://login.microsoftonline.com",  "resourceManagerEndpointUrl": "https://management.azure.com/", "activeDirectoryGraphResourceId": "https://graph.windows.net/",  "sqlManagementEndpointUrl": "https://management.core.windows.net:8443/",  "galleryEndpointUrl": "https://gallery.azure.com/",   "managementEndpointUrl": "https://management.core.windows.net/" }
 ```

 (...make sure there are no newlines in your JSON!)

 Now, let's include the new argument inside `Dockerfile`:

 Contents of `Dockerfile`:

 ```bash
 FROM docker:dind